Maxiheissi/badusb-toolkit/README.md

 ## Disclaimer

 This project is intended for **educational purposes and authorized security testing only**.
 Do not use this tool on systems you do not own or have explicit permission to test.

-This README was created by anthropics sonnet ai model
+This README was created by Anthropics Sonnet 4.6 AI model.